Single/Double Container Mode

 Double Container Mode

-When the development environment container doesn't have code-server installed, the system will start an additional code-server container to provide code service, supporting WebIDE and VSCode client access — this is double container mode.
+When the development environment container doesn't have code-server installed, the system will start an additional code-server container to provide code service — this is double container mode.
 The workspace (/workspace) directories are shared between the two containers.

 The following two methods will start in double container mode: